 2005 Partnership Action Plan on Defence Institution Building - Regional Conference

-Verlag: National Defence Academy and Bureau for Security Policy, in co-operation with the PfP Consortium of Defence Academies and Security Studies Institutes: Study Group Information
+Verlag: Study Group Information - Austrian National Defence Academy in co-operation with the PfP Consortium of Defense Academies and Security Studies Institutes

 Autor(en): Nino Burjanadze

 , Dr. Andrzej Karkoszka